frictionlessdata/examples/README.md

 # Example Data Packages

-*This is the README for the example data package repository.*

 ![goodtables.io](https://goodtables.io/badge/github/frictionlessdata/example-data-packages.svg)

 This repository contains example data packages to help you learn about [Frictionless Data](https://frictionlessdata.io/).
 The example data packages: